makrai/notes/purkayashta2304-romanization.md

 # 1 Intro

 * multiling NLP (XCOPA Ponti+ 2020; XTREME Hu+ 2020; Multi3nlu++ Moghe+ 2022)
-* problems.
-The first issue is the
+* problems
-  * vocabulary size, as the vocabulary is bound to increase with the number of languages added if per-language performance is to be maintained (Hu+ 2020; Artetxe+ 2020; Pfeiffer+ 2022).
-Second,
+  * vocabulary size, as the vocabulary is bound to increase with the number of languages added if per-language performance is to be maintained (Hu+ 2020; Artetxe+ 2020; Pfeiffer+ 2022)
-  * pretraining mPLMs with a fixed model capacity improves cross-lingual performance up to a point after which it starts to decrease; this is the
+  * pretraining mPLMs with a fixed model capacity improves cross-lingual performance up to a point after which it starts to decrease
     * the curse of multilinguality (Conneau+ 2020)
 * Transliteration: conversion between writing systems (Wellisch+ 1978)
   * Latin script-centered transliteration or romanization is the most common